What is baby led weaning? Does it work and is it right for your child?

 This handling of food may allow the child to have an idea of how the food will behave when they actually do put it in their mouth.

-Milk feeding is meant to run alongside baby led weaning and it should be up to the child when they decide they want feeds and when they are ready to reduce the number of feeds they are having.
+Milk feeding is meant to run alongside baby led weaning.
+It should be up to the child when they decide they want feeds and when they are ready to reduce the number of feeds they are having.

 Our Experience of Baby Led Weaning